-Missionaries of

-the Sacred HeartYOU JUST HELD HER,LETHER CRY AND
+YOU JUST HELD HER, LET HER CRY AND SAID NOTHING.

-SAID NOTHING.

 EVERYONE HAS A STORY.

 I remember it well.
 A man collapsed and died at the front gate of his home after work.
 I was called to the hospital, anointed the man and prayed with his gathered family.